Location OverviewA Day Sailing in the San Juan Islands

 -

-For those interested in exploring the Pacific Northwest in depth, staying at the Captain Whidbey and sailing with us to the San Juan Islands offers a truly immersive experience of the region.
+For those looking to explore the Pacific Northwest in depth, a stay at Captain Whidbey paired with sailing to the San Juan Islands offers a rich and memorable experience of this remarkable place.

 Capacity:

-Our charters are booked privately and accommodate up to four guests on board.
+Private charters are designed for groups of up to four guests.
 Families and adult groups are welcome.

 Our Trimaran